paulisturm/regex-tutorial/README.md

 ### Bracket Expressions
 Bracket Expressions are used to show character classes.
 Located inside of each of our Grouping constructs are the characters that we are able to use.
 For example,

-our first grouping construct ([a-z0-9_\.-]+), contains a Bracket Expression. inside that expression "a-z" means that all letters of the alphabet may be used.
-"0-9" means that all numbers may be used. this expression also include the characters "\.-", so they may be used as well.
+our first grouping construct ([a-z0-9_\.-]+), contains a Bracket Expression. this expression holds the Character Classes that our regex will be looking for.

 ### Character Classes